alexcelea/UGCVidGen-custom/README.md

 ---

-This project is a fork of the original UGC Video Generator from [justshipthings.com](https://justshipthings.com), with additional features including ElevenLabs TTS integration, multiple CTA videos support, improved audio handling, descriptive filenames, and Fal AI integration for AI-generated content.
+This project is a fork of the original UGC Video Generator from [justshipthings.com](https://justshipthings.com), with additional features including the text-based storytelling system and modular architecture for future expansion.